kbogas/academic-kickstart/content/home/about.md

 I am mostly interested in machine learning, data mining and NLP.
 Currently, my focus is graph neural networks and their applications on heterogenous/multi-relational graphs, mainly on bio-related data.

 I hold a Diploma (5-years combined B.Sc. and M.Sc.) from the school of [Electrical and Computer Engineering](https://www.ece.ntua.gr/en) at the [National Technical University of Athens](https://www.ntua.gr/en/).
+My Diploma Thesis was on a content-aware recommender system for movies based on topic modeling of their subtitles.
+You can find a copy of it [in Greek here](https://kbogas.github.io/files/Bougiatiotis_Diploma_Thesis_GR.pdf)